NatsuDragneel808/Google-Play-Store-Survey-Game-Apps-Testing-List/README.md

 # NatsuDragneel808-Google-Play-Store-Survey-Game-Apps-Testing-List
 Is it legit or fake?
+Time to play cash or cap!
 Let the hunting begin.

 Best Legit Earning Apps For Surveys and Mobile Games:
 - TBD

 Tested Apps Legit:
 - Mistplay // Earnings:$10